speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 Beginning when your ship reaches 1st tier, it gains the following benefits:

 #### Ability Score Improvement
 You can increase your ship's Strength, Dexterity, or Constitution score by 2, or you can increase two of these ability scores by 1.
 At 2nd, 3rd, 4th, and 5th tier you may increase one ability score of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you canï¿½t increase an ability score above 20 using this feature.

 #### Additional Hit Dice
 Your ship gains 1 additional Hit Die.
 It gains 1 additional Hit Die at 2nd tier (2), 3rd tier (3), 4th tier (4), and 5th tier (5).